- Friable – soft angular grains readily fracture into smaller particles intensifying the cleaning action while softening the impact on substrates.

 How much media do I need to super-saturate the sump?

 The amount required is dependent on the sump water temperature.
 The table at the very bottom of the page will indicate what percentage to add.
-For example, if a comet machine has a 28L sump and the water temp. is 20 then according to the chart you would add 9.6% of soda which is 2.7kg of soda.

 The following table will show the amount to add for our 3 most popular machines…